Yoast/wordpress-seo/packages/yoastseo/README.md

 } );
 ```

+There is a basic example in the `apps/content-analysis-webworker` folder, which also contains a basic setup with Webpack.
+There is also a more involved example in the `apps/content-analysis` folder, which has a basic React implementation.

 ### Usage of internal components

 If you want to have a more bare-bones API, or are in an environment without access to Web Worker you can use the internal objects: